KRakeesh04/s1/src/content/docs/properties-of-materials/mechanical-properties/02-tensile-test.md

 ## Fracture

 Fracture occurs at the neck.
-Fracture surface gives cup & cone appearance.